Is Hamburg Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Hamburg

-5. Certain Areas Can Feel Edgy
+5. The Harbor and Industrial Areas Can Feel Less Charming

 When to Visit Hamburg